ansible/ansible/docs/docsite/rst/user_guide/become.rst

 Privilege escalation methods must also be supported by the connection plugin used.
 Most connection plugins will warn if they do not support become.
-Some will just ignore it as they always run as root (jail, chroot, etc).
+Some will just ignore it as they always run as root (jail, chroot, and so on).

 Only one method may be enabled per host
 ---------------------------------------